neeraj779/Teacher-Management-Application/README.md

 2. Show all teachers

+3. Add a teacher

-3. Fileter teachers based on criteria
+3. Filter teachers based on criteria

 4. Search for a teacher

 5. Update a teacher's record

 6. Delete a teacher

+7. Calculate the average number of classes taken by teachers